Tradelyapp/tradely-locates-server/README.md

-# Tradely Locates Server
+# DTTW / Real Trading Locates Server

-This project is a Node.js application that will create a webserver to buy locates from DTTW Firm throughout the Metro Page
+This project is a Node.js application that will create a webserver to buy locates from DTTW / Real Trading Firm throughout the Metro Page

 ## Installation